-Growing up is harder for adolescent boys than it has ever been.
-Boys are being bombarded with images, messages, and lessons from every angle (school, parents, sports, social media, television, movies, video games, church, coaches, teachers, etc, etc).
-Young men who come into my office are dealing with inner struggles with limited resources or coping strategies.
+Growing up is harder for teenage boys than it has ever been.
+Young men are being bombarded with images, messages, and lessons from every angle (school, parents, sports, social media, television, movies, video games, church, coaches, teachers, etc, etc).
+I work with boys who are typically 16 years or older.
+The young men who come into my office are dealing with inner struggles with limited resources or coping strategies.
 The main goal for every adolescent boy I work with is to help him increase his natural healthy coping strategies: the ability to talk about internal intensity vs behave on it, the ability to talk/ask about needs vs act out to get needs met in unhealthy/harmful ways, the ability to calm down when angry vs scream/blow-up, etc, etc.

 Each boy is unique and therapy looks different in each session.
 However, from the beginning of our first meeting, I try to have fun with these boys.
 I strive to understand what my young clients are passionate about or enjoy doing so we can connect from day one.
 Whether we are tossing a ball around, drawing pictures, talking about video games, or just hanging out, I look to connect and be excited about these young men.
 Some boys are mature enough to talk candidly about their struggles and we go to those places.
 Other boys need more time to open up require more sensitivity in therapy.